 - 1/4 cup old-fashioned oats

 - In a large bowl, combine the first six ingredients.
 In another bowl, combine the egg, yogurt, butter and vanilla.
 Stir into dry ingredients just until moistened.
 Fold in cranberries.
 Fill greased muffin cups three-fourths full.

 - Combine the flour, oats, brown sugar, walnuts and thyme; cut in butter until crumbly.
 Sprinkle over tops.

-Originally published as Cranberry Muffins with Walnut-Thyme Streusel in Taste of Home's Holiday & Celebrations Cookbook Annual 2012, p125
+Originally published as Cranberry Muffins With Walnut-Thyme Streusel in Holiday & Celebrations Cookbook 2012

 Follow along as we show you how to make these fantastic recipes from our archive.